bettiolo/js-development/README.md

 Examples included:
 - Object Oriented js with prototypal inheritance and base constructors with parameters
-- Jasmine spec & test runner
+- Jasmine spec & test runner for unit testing

 Todo:
 - Travis-cs for automatically running tests on push